→ See the live ingredient breakdown for American Journey

 How it compares

-Wellness CORE (A/90) sits eight points above American Journey, clearing the A-grade threshold.
+Wellness CORE (A/90) sits 15 points above American Journey, clearing the A-grade threshold.
 CORE's edge comes from even cleaner ingredient composition — fewer plant protein fillers and a more concentrated animal protein formula.
-But at the price gap between a premium brand and Chewy's house brand, American Journey delivers remarkable value per point.
+But at the price gap between a premium brand and Chewy's house brand, American Journey delivers respectable value per point.

 Read the full breakdown in our head-to-head comparison: American Journey vs Blue Buffalo Cat.